 - Lead TR’s delivery of established capabilities in contexts where TR has not operated before or is delivering a capability where modification to the capability package is necessary for success

-- Build a team of on-call volunteers and other support capable of delivering on the unique scope and requirements of this role
+- Build a team of on-call volunteers, contractors, and other support capable of delivering on the unique scope and requirements of this role

-- This role will work closely with the Capabilities team to research, design and develop new capabilities during non-operational time
+- Work closely with the Capabilities team to research, design and develop new capabilities during non-operational time

-- This is intended to ensure alignment with standard methodology for developing new capability packages even in situations requiring rapid development
+- Ensure alignment with standard methodology for developing new capability packages even in situations requiring rapid development

-- Develop a firm understanding, and apply legal requirements pertaining to I/NGOs working in host countries
+- Develop a firm understanding of and apply legal requirements pertaining to I/NGOs working in host countries

 Experience and Background:

 - 3-5 years field experience with INGO, UN or USAID in humanitarian aid, or international development sector, work in complex emergencies preferred

 - Military background preferred, Special Forces community a plus

 - Well-traveled internationally with depth in at least two geographic regions